Skip to main content

 Download test artifacts

-For quickly testing MACI or trying it on a testnet we suggest using the test artifacts, using the latest dev updates you can do it by running:
+For all but production use cases, we suggest using the test artifacts, with the latest dev updates you can do it by running:

 pnpm download-zkeys:test